Mixing times for the simple exclusion process with open boundaries: Introduction

 The simple exclusion process with open boundaries and a non-reversible stationary distribution is one of the simplest examples of a non-equilibrium system.
-Intuitively, this says that the mean position of the particles does not stay fixed over time.
 This observation is quantified by studying currents for the simple exclusion process with open boundaries, see Section \ref{sec:Current}.
 For the symmetric simple exclusion process, currents were investigated in \cite{LMO:StationaryBDEP}.
 For the simple exclusion process with general parameters, the first order of the current was determined in \cite{USW:PASEPcurrent} using Askey-Wilson polynomials, extending the results of \cite{BECE:ExactSolutionsPASEP}.
 Current fluctuations for the asymmetric simple exclusion process with open boundaries are investigated in \cite{GLMV:CurrentStatisticsPASEP,L:MatrixAnsatz} while related spectral properties are discussed in \cite{GE:BetheAnsatzPASEP,GE:ExactSpectralGap,GE:RelaxationModePASEP} among others.
 Furthermore, there are deep connections to the KPZ universality class, see for example \cite{CD:ASEPline,CS:OpenASEPWeakly, P:KPZlimit}. \\

 Note that the simple exclusion process naturally extends to a Feller process on the integers.
 It is a classical result that the Bernoulli product measures are invariant in this case, see \cite{L:Book2}.
 For the asymmetric simple exclusion process on the integers, the moments of the current are closely linked to the motion of second class particles \cite{BS:ExactConnections}.
 In particular, the fluctuations of the current at time $t\geq 0$ are given by the mean of the displacement of a single second class particle started from the origin within the Bernoulli product measure.
 Depending on the parameter of the product measure, we see either a diffusive or a super-diffusive behavior, see \cite{BS:OrderCurrent,FF:CurrentFluctuations,PS:CurrentFluctuations}.
 We note that currents are also studied for the simple exclusion process with open boundaries containing second class particles, see \cite{ CMRV:Integrability,U:TwoSpeciesPASEP}.
 Furthermore, second class particles can be used to identify shocks \cite{F:ShockFluctuations,FF:ShockFluctuations,FKS:MicroscopicStructure}.
 More precisely, for an initial distribution with a shock, i.e.\ for two product measures with different parameters, we place a second class particle at the transition point.
 Under certain assumptions on the parameters of the product measures, one can show that the second class particle will stay close to the shock location for all times.
 In this paper, we will see a similar shock behavior for the asymmetric simple exclusion process with one blocked entry, see Section \ref{sec:ShockwaveLemma}. \\